immcantation/UCA/README.md

 ```
 ## Inferring the UCA

 You should now have a clone object with at least one clone.
 You can now infer the UCA.
 To do so use the `getTrees_and_UCA` function in R. This function is dependent on a few things.
 A brief explanation will be included in the example below.
 For further detail into the function inputs and parameters, run `?getTreesAndUCA`.
+This function may take a few minutes to complete, but you can speed it up by only including a few clones or increasing the `nproc` to the number of cores you'd like to use (maximum 61).

 ```r
 clones_UCA <- getTreesAndUCA(clones = clones, build = "igphyml",